lucaSabato/tabler-vite-vue/README.md

 [![Open with Codesandbox](https://assets.codesandbox.io/github/button-edit-lime.svg)](https://codesandbox.io/p/sandbox/github/lucaSabato/tabler-vite-vue/tree/main)

-!!This package required Node v18 and it is not yet supported in StackBlitz as the default nove is v16.20.0
+!!This package required Node v18 and it is not yet supported in StackBlitz as the default Node is v16.20.0

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/lucaSabato/tabler-vite-vue/?file=index.html)